 Synthesis Assignment: Charting Where the Authors Intersect

-This assignment is designed for a First Year Composition course and would take place after several lessons on synthesis and close readings of the 2 texts, which is used to help prepare them for an essay where they develop their own theory on the issue of news media objectivity.
+Kathryn Hansler, an Instructor at Cal State San Bernardino, developed an assignment for a First Year Composition course that takes place after several lessons on synthesis and close readings of 2 texts.
+This assignment is used to help prepare students for an essay where they develop their own theory on the issue of news media objectivity.
 Part 1 of the assignment asks students for homework to complete a chart [Google doc] identifying where the two authors' ideas intersect, how/why they intersect, and then asks the student to draw conclusions; what they're noticing about the scholarly conversation; what's at stake or forms the disagreement.
 The two scholars utilized for this assignment are Jay Rosen’s “Beyond Objectivity” and Linda Greenhouse’s “Challenging ‘He Said, She Said’ Journalism”, however any 2 texts on any issue can be substituted.
 Part 2 and 3 can be adapted as an in-class learning activity, either for synchronous or asynchronous course, or f2f.
 Part 2: Students complete a Google Shared Chart, where each student adds 1 idea from their homework.
 Part 3: Using Google Jamboard students then discuss what they discover in their synthesis in 3 prompts.

 QLT Objectives Met

 - Objective: 3.5 There is a variety of instructional material types that lead to more UDL/access and student engagement, while not overly relying on one content type such as text.

 QLT Section 4: Student Interaction and Community

 - Objective: 4.4 Learning activities facilitate and support active learning that encourages frequent and ongoing peer–to–peer engagement.